macOS Mojave full review

 This time the interface change needs to be turned on by the user, but once the new mode is turned on the change will be quite dramatic.
 Welcome to the real Dark Mode.

-Dark Mode has been an option since El Capitan launched in 2015, but the improved Dark Mode in Mojave goes quite a few steps further to darken the appearance of your Mac.
+A Dark Mode has been an option since El Capitan launched in 2015, but the improved Dark Mode in Mojave goes quite a few steps further to darken the appearance of your Mac.

-Picture shows: The calendar in Dark Mode
+Picture shows: Apps in Dark Mode

-Dark Mode will be ideal if you tend to do a lot of your best work in a darkened room in the dead of night (that scenario seemed to apply to a lot of the developers in the audience).
+Dark Mode will be ideal if you tend to do a lot of your best work in a darkened room in the dead of night (that scenario seemed to apply to a lot of the developers in the audience at WWDC).
 Having a darker interface will help avoid eye strain caused by the bright areas of your screen.
 Another group of people who will no doubt enjoy Dark Mode are photographs and designers, for whom a distracting interface can detract from the image they are looking at.
 A muted interface allows them to give their full attention to the image on screen.

 It also looks really cool.
 Like putting sunglasses on your Mac.